+National Prescription Drug Take Back Day addresses a public health and safety issue.
+Too often unused and expired prescription medications get into the wrong hands.
 Disposing of medications safely can help protect your family from getting or using medications that are expired or out of date; prevent the illegal use of unused medications and minimize any potential negative impact on the environment.
-For this reason, the DEA is giving the public an opportunity to dispose of unwanted and/or expired prescription drugs.
-This is a FREE and anonymous service—take medications back, no questions asked!

 Where do I go?

 Visit the DEA’s website to find a collection site: https://takebackday.dea.gov/.
 Here you can input your zip code and find out where the closest drop off site is located.

 How can Tria Health Help?

 As a member of Tria Health, if you have multiple medications and are afraid, you will throw away the wrong medication, we can provide additional assistance in selecting the proper medications.
 Tria provides one-on-one consultations with a clinical pharmacist who assists you with your medication management.

 Call the Tria Health Help Desk at 1.888.799.8742